You've stumbled upon the idea to build a email newsletter business and now you're ready to take the next steps.

 - Little overhead + startup costs required: To get started, there is hardly any overhead.
 We will go over this in more detail in the startup section below.

-- Meaningful business connections: You never know who you will meet or get to feature on your email newsletter.
+- Meaningful business connections: You never know who you will meet or get to feature on your email newsletter business.
 This could be the start of an incredible business opportunity!

-- Crowded space: There is a lot of competition when it comes to the email newsletter, so it's important that you spend a good amount of time analyzing the market and demand in your area.
+- Crowded space: There is a lot of competition when it comes to the email newsletter business, so it's important that you spend a good amount of time analyzing the market and demand in your area.

 - Motivation: If you plan to have a sales/content team on board, finding creative ways to motivate them can be a challenge.
 It's important that you're able to offer great incentives and a good work environment for your employees.

-Creating a successful email newsletter means that you will have the ability to write good content, optimize SEO and have the technical skills to run a email newsletter efficiently.
+Creating a successful email newsletter business means that you will have the ability to write good content, optimize SEO and have the technical skills to run a email newsletter business efficiently.

 - Avoid hard to spell names: you want something easy to remember and easy to spell for your customers